raythurman2386/cognibot/README.md

 ### Greetings Commands

 - `/hello`: Simply says hello to test the bot.
-- `/goodbye`: Simply says goodbye to test the bot.
-- `/greet`: Greets a user from the message author.
-- `on_user_join`: Greets a user when they join the server.

 ### OpenAI Commands

 - `/chatgpt`: Send a prompt to chat gpt for a private dismissable response.
 - `/dalle`: Send a prompt to chat gpt to generate a dall e 3 ai image.
-The response is private and dismissable.
+The response is a discord embed and the image will only be valid for 1 hour.
+If you fail to download your image in the proper amount of time, all images are hosted at [Ravenwood AI Gallery](https://ravenwood-gallery.vercel.app)

+### Anthropic Commands

+- `/claude`: Send a prompt to Anthropics Claude for a private dismissable response, conversational bot.

 ### Moderator Commands